Battle Beast (album)

-Battle Beast is the second full-length album recorded by the heavy metal band Battle Beast, released in May 2013.
-The album peaked at No. 5 in the Finnish Albums Chart.
+Battle Beast is the second full-length album by the Finnish heavy metal band Battle Beast, released in May 2013.
+It peaked at No. 5 on the Finnish Albums Chart.

 Track listing

 Literary references

 As with Steel, several songs on Battle Beast reference the dark fantasy manga Berserk by Kentaro Miura: "Out of Control", "Golden Age", "Kingdom", and "Fight, Kill, Die".
 "Neuromancer", meanwhile, is about the William Gibson cyberpunk novel of same name.